HttpSearchParams

 searchParams.forEach()

-Executes a function for each search parameter (name
+Executes a function for each search parameter (name, value) pair.

 searchParams.forEach(callback);